rackerlabs/support-how-to/content/how-to/cloud-servers/investigate-compromised-servers/index.md

 In some compromises, the attacker manages to delete all important log files to hide their tracks.
 However, this doesn't always occur.
-As a result, the log files leave valuable clues regarding what the attacker did to the server.
+As a result, the log files contain valuable clues about what the attacker did to the server.
 The log files might also help you determine if the attack was a basic web hack or a root-level compromise.
-Use the commands in this section to try to find clues to help you unravel the extent of the compromise.
+Use the commands in this section to find clues to help you unravel the extent of the compromise.

 #### last command

 The `last` command lists the sessions of users who recently logged in to the system.
-Its output includes the timestamps and hostnames, and indicates whether the user is still logged in.
-If an odd Internet Protocol (IP) address appears in the output, you can cross-reference it against a brute force Secure Shell (SSH) attack in the `/var/log/messages` or `/var/log/secure` directory.
+Its output includes the timestamps and hostnames and indicates whether the user is still logged in.
+If an odd Internet Protocol (IP) address appears in the output, you can cross-reference it against a brute force Secure Shell (SSH) attack in the **/var/log/messages** or **/var/log/secure** directory.
 This step might indicate how the attacker gained entry, what username they used to gain access, and if they were able to escalate their privileges to `root`.

 #### ls -lart command

-The `ls -lart` command outputs a time-ordered list of files and directories that you can correlate against the time that the compromise occurred.
+The `ls -lart` command outputs a time-ordered list of files and directories that you can correlate against when the compromise occurred.
 This output can help you determine what the attack added or removed from the system.

 #### netstat -na command